travierm/downstream/readme.md

 - MySQL Database
 - NodeJS
 - YouTube API key for search
+--- Not needed but makes discover page work
 - Spotify API key for recommendations and discovery

 ```bash